staticdeploy/staticdeploy/website/docs/guides-deploying-staticdeploy-with-docker.md

 Having chosen a secret to sign tokens with, we can easily generate JWTs with the **Debugger** widget on [jwt.io](https://jwt.io).

-With a valid authentication token we can access the management console and use the cli to deploy static apps.
+With a valid authentication token we can access the Management Console and use the cli to deploy static apps.

 For instructions on how to do that, see the guide on